 TODD STEIN, Bellefonte, PA

 CHRIS WEINING, Buckingham, PA

-The first Jah-Jireh assisted living homes in the United States are now in development in eastern Pennsylvania.
+The first Jah-Jireh personal care homes in the United States are now in development in eastern Pennsylvania.
 The three cottages will provide a loving community where fellow believers can share spiritual values, live by Bible principles, and remain independent as long as possible.

 Like the Jah-Jireh Charity Homes of Great Britain, the main purpose will always be “to provide an environment in which our brothers and sisters will feel loved, well looked after and appreciated in a theocratic home run for their benefit.”

 Most important of all is the support that is provided to ensure each resident has a robust spiritual environment.
 The “small house” model reflects the leading edge design and organizational structure that allows the fully staffed care partners to be completely engaged with the operation of the house as well as the lives of the residents.
 This model of care creates an intentional community that honors autonomy and privacy, as well as provide opportunities for developing close personal relationships between residents, their families, and staff.
 A spiritually qualified brother will take the lead in coordinating spiritual activities including daily text consideration, weekly Family Worship night, mid-week field service arrangements, and transportation to all meetings and assemblies.